- Trails -

 We will be installing QR Codes like this one at trailheads for hikers if they would like access to all the above mentioned tools.

 Do you want to contact us regarding the trails? you can send photos or inform us of issues by scanning the QR code here and navigating to the “Contact us” Button.
-Alternatively if you want to contact us, or submit photos you can simply Click Here for the desktop version
+Alternatively if you want to contact us, or submit photos you can simply Click Here to reach us directly.

 Happy Trails!